How SAP is Now Strip Mining its Customers

 Back in the 80s, SAP marketed against legacy systems.
 SAP, along with Gartner and all of the major and most the minor IT consulting companies, told potential customers the following:

 As this period predates my career, I learned of this in what I can only describe as hidden history from my research for the book The Real Story Behind ERP.
-All of these entities (SAP, Gartner, the consulting companies) were amazingly inaccurate in their ERP predictions.
-And, each of these entities communicated these unproven messaging without worrying about compiling a shred of evidence.
+These entities (SAP, Gartner, and the consulting companies) were amazingly inaccurate in their ERP predictions.
+And each of these entities communicated these unproven messages without worrying about compiling a shred of evidence.

-- While fabulously wrong, the biggest proponents of ERP were also its major beneficiaries.
+• While fabulously wrong, the biggest proponents of ERP were also its significant beneficiaries.

 SAP’s Problematic Sustainability